StaafLab/adjustBetas/README.md

 ![Figure 3 Staaf & Aine 2022](images/fig3.png?raw=true)

 ## Scripts
 The standalone function for adjusting Illumina beta values can be found in the file "function_correctBetas.r".
 The script "example_tcgaBrcaRun.r" illustrates the application of the described approach to the top 5000 most variable CpGs in a cohort of 630 breast cancer samples from TCGA with available data on the levels of 1) exome sequencing, 2) RNA-seq, 3) 450K methylation, 4) SNP6 copy number data.
+The data is gathered from the [Genomic Data Commons](https://portal.gdc.cancer.gov/) using [custom scripts](https://github.com/StaafLab/tcgaBrca).

 ## Licence
 You are free to use, modify or adapt the contents in any way you wish.